middlegear/documentation/docs/jikan.md

 # 📖 Jikan Metadata Provider

 This document provides a comprehensive guide to the Jikan Metadata Provider API, detailing the available routes, their usage, and response schemas.
-The API is built using Fastify and offers various endpoints to fetch anime-related data from Jikan.
+The API offers various endpoints to fetch anime-related data from Jikan.

 ---